The Best Coffee Grinders

 |Material:||ABS and stainless steel|

 The Capresso features 16 grind settings — four in each of the four categories of extra fine, fine, regular, and coarse — that precisely adjust the grind to the specific blend of coffee and method of brewing.
 Packed with useful features, this machine does not disappoint.
-The bean container can hold 8 ½ ounces of beans at a time while the coffee container holds up to 4 ounces of fresh grounds.
-A built-in timer sets the grind for anywhere between 5 and 60 seconds, so you can walk away without having to constantly press a button to continue the grinding process.
+The bean container can hold 8.5oz. of beans at a time while the coffee container holds up to 4oz. of fresh grounds.
+A built-in timer sets the grind for anywhere between five and 60 seconds, so you can walk away without having to constantly press a button to continue the grinding process.

 For safety, the bean container can be locked into place in order for the machine to operate and when it comes to cleanup, the bean container and upper burr lift off, so you can clean the grinding chamber with the included brush and wipe down the exterior housing.
 It's also great because it will not take up too much real estate on your kitchen counter.